webscit/fast-context/README.md

 }
 ```

-Another way we can use a context in a component is via the `ContextConsumer` controller directly:
+Another way we can use a context in a component is via the `ContextConsumer` behavior directly:

 #### **`my-element.ts`**: